muhibbudins/homies/README.md

 > If you have already installed git you can skip this step

-After installing ruby, next you should install GIT for cloning this project [follow this link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for more steps.
+After installing ruby, next you should install GIT for downloading this project [follow this link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for detail.

 ## How to run

 And then, after prepare requirement above.
-You can start cloning this project to your local machine.
+You can start download this project to your local machine with steps like this :

-- Run `git clone git@github.com:muhibbudins/homies.git`
+- Run `git clone git@github.com:muhibbudins/homies.git` on Terminal / Command Prompt (CMD)
 - Open `localhost/homies` on your favorite browser
 - Compile SCSS file with command `sass --watch scss/style.scss:css/style.css`
 - Yups, you can start to modify this template!